• Skip to primary navigation

 Homemade Pumpkin Puree sitting in a mason jar on a linen and sage green towel with spoon and pumpkins in the background.

-It's 2020, and besides toilet paper, there seems now to be a massive shortage of canned pumpkin puree.
-Like it's October, and that means it's the start of all the pumpkin sweets and treats, especially with Thanksgiving in a few weeks now.
+It's 2020, and besides toilet paper, there seems to be a massive shortage of canned pumpkin puree.
+Like it's October, which means it's the start of all the pumpkin sweets and treats, especially with Thanksgiving in a few weeks.
 I mean is it really going to be Thanksgiving without the most iconic pumpkin pie?

-With all this pie-making, you can probably guess I use a lot of pumpkin, and this shortage is not helping the cause.
+With all this pie-making, you can probably guess I use a lot of pumpkins, and this shortage is not helping the cause.
 Since I know I am having a hard time finding it, I figured you guys are too.
-So I will show you how to make my favorite super simple way to make Homemade Pumpkin Puree that can be used all the ways this season.
+So, I will show you how to make my favorite super simple way to make Homemade Pumpkin Puree that can be used all the ways this season.

 Why Make Your Own?